Clady: Man's arm broken after being hit with wooden posts

 - Published

-A man in his 30s has suffered a broken arm after being attacked by two men with wooden posts in County Londonderry.
+A man in his 30s has suffered a broken arm after being attacked by two men with wooden posts in County Tyrone.

 Police said the incident happened at a house at Cluny Gardens in Clady shortly before 20:00 GMT on Friday.

-Two masked men entered the man's home and struck him a number of times with the wooden posts.
+Two masked men entered the man's home and struck him with the wooden posts.

 The man's arm was broken and he was also left with severe cuts and bruises.